sirishacyd/devOpsmonitoring-netflixclone/README.md

 ```

 ### ----------Worker Node------------
+### Worker Node Setup

+Join the worker node to the Kubernetes cluster using the command:

 ```
 sudo kubeadm join <master-node-ip>:<master-node-port> --token <token> --discovery-token-ca-cert-hash <hash>
 ```
+Config File Handling for Jenkins:
-Copy the config file to Jenkins master or the local file manager and save it
+Copy the Kubernetes config file to the Jenkins master or your local file manager.

-copy it and save it in documents or another folder save it as secret-file.txt
+Save it as secret-file.txt in a chosen folder (e.g., Documents).

-Note: create a secret-file.txt in your file explorer save the config in it and use this at the kubernetes credential section.
+Note: Create secret-file.txt in your file explorer, save the config in it, and use this file in the Kubernetes credential section of Jenkins.
+Kubernetes Plugin Installation:

-Install Kubernetes Plugin, Once it's installed successfully
+Install the Kubernetes Plugin in Jenkins.

-goto manage Jenkins --> manage credentials --> Click on Jenkins global --> add credentials - add secret file and save

-### Install Node_exporter on both master and worker
+After installation, go to Manage Jenkins -> Manage Credentials.
+Click on Jenkins Global, then Add Credentials.
+Select Add Secret File and save.
-Let's add Node_exporter on Master and Worker to monitor the metrics
+Install Node_exporter on Master and Worker Nodes

-First, let's create a system user for Node Exporter by running the following command:
+Creating a System User for Node Exporter:

 ```
 sudo useradd \